blobmasterbrian/DistributedProject/README.md

 To build:
-    go to src/webserver and src/backendserver and type "go build" in both folders make sure you have an empty data folder and empty lib folder
+    go to src/webserver and src/backendserver and type "go build" in both folders make sure you have an empty data folder and empty log folder

 To run:
     ./backendserver in src/backendserver